-During the years ended December 31, 2020 and 2019, the Association contributed \$24,625 and \$24,216, respectively, to the Plan.
+During the years ended December 31, 2021 and 2020, the Association contributed \$25,859 and \$24,625, respectively, to the Plan.
 These amounts are included in employee benefits in the accompanying statements of revenues, expenses and changes in net position - proprietary fund.
-Forfeitures were immaterial in both 2020 and 2019.
+Forfeitures were immaterial in both 2021 and 2020.

-NOTE 13 - EXTRAORDINARY GAIN ON CLAIM AGAINST LEHMAN BROTHERS.
+NOTE 13 - EXTRAORDINARY GAIN ON CLAIM AGAINST LEHMAN BROTHERS, INC.

 During the year ended December 31, 2020, the Association received \$6,210 as partial settlement of a \$2,000,000 claim filed against Lehman Brothers, Inc. ("Lehman Brothers") for losses incurred by the Association in 2008 upon Lehman Brothers' default under a collateralized repurchase agreement held in connection with investments of monies in the Association's 1998 Bonds Debt Service Reserve Accounts.
-The Association does not expect to receive any additional distributions under this claim.